disordered-photonics/celes/README.md

 1. Fork the project
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+4. Push the branch: `git push origin my-new-feature`
 5. Submit a [Pull request](https://github.com/disordered-photonics/celes/pulls)

 If you have questions, bug reports or feature requests, please use the [Issues](https://github.com/disordered-photonics/celes/issues) section to report them.